TFCA Annual Conference Graphic

 Abstract

 Mental Health & Wellness in the fire service should be a central focus for any organization.
-In light of a first responder taking their own life every other day in America and suicide now outpacing line of duty death among first responders, organizations must strive to be a part of the solution to this crisis.
+In light of a first responder taking their own life every other day in America and suicide now outpacing line-of-duty death among first responders, organizations must strive to be a part of the solution to this crisis.

-This class is taught by a firefighter who was tasked with developing the peer support team in his organization in 2018 and cover that process and lessons learned in order to help your team be the best that it can be.
+Just because a team is established doesn't mean the work is complete.
+It takes intentional effort to maintain, grow, and earn trust and acceptance to stay strong, This class is taught by a firefighter who was tasked with developing the peer support team in his organization in 2018.
+It will cover that process and lessons learned to help your team be the best that it can be.

 Disrupting Quiet Quitting, Disengagement, and Resignations